dnsimple/dnsimple-support/content/articles/url-record.markdown

 Right now it is not possible for our redirection service to handle SSL requests for your domain names.
 Take a look at the article [Can a URL record redirect requests over SSL?](/articles/url-redirect-ssl) for additional information and an explanation of alternatives.

-## URL Rewrites
+## URL to URL redirects

-Please note that URL rewrites can't be done with our URL record.
+URL to URL redirects can't be done with our URL record.
 Only domains or subdomains can be redirected to complete URLs.

+Example: foo.com/blog to bar.com/blog

+## Wildcard subdomain to URL redirects

+Is not possible to redirect wildcard subdomains to URLs

+Example: *.foo.com to bar.com/$1